Mikuni Carb Installation and Tuning Instructions

 Engine Block Breather Hoses

 Various makes and models have different setups for engine block breather hoses.
 On the early Volvo models this consisted only of a hose that went from the breather on the driver side of the block and then went under the car.
 Later models were more complicated, with some having at least one hose that went to the carb air filter.
-The K& N air filters we offer with the Mikunis have fittings for these hoses. ( Some of our early chrome top air filters did not.)
+The K& N air filters we offer with the Mikunis have fittings on the back for these hoses. ( Some of our early chrome top air filters did not.)